Arithmetic purity of strong approximation for homogeneous spaces: Arithmetic purity for semi-simple simply connected quasi-split linear algebraic groups

 \begin{thm} Let $G$ be a semi-simple simply connected and quasi-split group over a number field $k$ and $S$ be a non-empty finite subset of $\Omega_k$.
 Then any open subset $U$ of $G$ with $\codim(G\setminus U, G)\geq 2$ satisfies strong approximation off $S$. \end{thm}

-\begin{proof} Let $B$ be a Borel subgroup of $G$ over $k$ and $V_0=Bw_0B$ be the big cell of $G$ where $w_0\in G(k)$ be the longest root.
+\begin{proof} Since $G$ is quasi-split, there is a Borel subgroup $B$ of $G$ over $k$.
+Let $V_0=Bw_0B$ be the big cell of $G$ where $w_0\in G(k)$ is a longest root.
 Suppose $T$ is a maximal torus of $B$.
 Then $T={\rm{Res}}_{K/k}(\G_m)$ for some \'etale $k$-algebra $K$ by Lemma \ref{div}.
 Let $R$ be the standard toric variety of ${\rm{Res}}_{K/k}(\G_a)$ in sense of (\ref{st-toric}).
 Then there are an open variety $Y$ of $G$ containing $V_0$ and a $T$-equivariant smooth surjective morphism $\phi: Y\rightarrow R$ with geometrically integral fibres which extends (\ref{tor}) by Proposition \ref{toric-fibration}.

 Without loss of generality, we assume that $U\subseteq Y$ with $\codim(Y\setminus U, Y)\geq 2$.
 In order to prove $U$ satisfies strong approximation off $S$, one only needs to verify three conditions of \citep[Proposition 3.1]{CTXu13}.
 Let $R_1=\phi(U)$.
 Then $R_1$ is an open subset of $R$ with $\codim(R\setminus R_1, R)\geq 2$ by the faithful flatness of $\phi$.
 Therefore $R_1$ satisfies strong approximation off $S$ by \citep[Proposition 3.6]{CaoXuToric} and Condition (i) of \citep[Proposition 3.1]{CTXu13} is satisfied.
 The rest of argument is to find an open dense subset $R_2$ of $R_1$ such that Condition (ii) and (iii) of \citep[Proposition 3.1]{CTXu13} are satisfied.